djalbat/intuitionistic-propositional-logic/README.md

 Intuitionistic propositional logic for the [Occam](http://djalbat.com/occam) proof assistant.

-The implementation encompasses all of the rules for propositional logic, plus the following:
+The implementation encompasses all of the rules for minimal propositional logic, plus the following:

 \[
 \frac{\neg{P}}{